A medical staff holding hands with a patient

 Counseling Services & Support Groups

 Consider joining one or more of our free support groups, where you can find ways to heal and thrive.
-Contact the Center for Violence Prevention and Recovery at 617-667-8141 to learn more.

-Mindfulness and Meditation Group
+Mindfulness & Meditation Group

 This group looks at topics that tend to be present in the lives of trauma survivors.
 We show you how the practice of mindfulness and meditation can improve your quality of life.
-With the help of Spiritual Care staff, we address these and other issues.
+With the help of Spiritual Care staff, we address these and other issues:

 • Hyper-vigilance